KristinWitte/kristinwitte.github.io/_pages/about.md

 I am a senior-year Doctoral Researcher in Computational Psychiatry in the [Institute for Human-Centered AI](https://hcai-munich.com) at [Helmholtz Munich](https://helmholtz-munich.de) and the [Ludwig-Maximilians-University Munich](https://lmu.de) under the supervison of [Dr. Eric Schulz](https://hcai-munich.com/eric.html).
 I am eager to use my skills to make this world a slightly better place.

 **Research Background**
-My PhD work was mostly focussed on developping reliable computational models of human decision-making and study how these processes relate to symptoms of anxiety and depression.
+My PhD work was mostly focussed on developping reliable computational models of human decision-making and studying how these processes relate to symptoms of anxiety and depression.
 Now, my work can be largely summarised as psychiatry for AI and AI for psychiatry.
 Psychiatry for AI: I evaluate the behaviour of Large Language Models (LLMs) in a range of psychiatric contexts, such as users discussing their psychiatric struggles over longer timespans.
 AI for Psychiatry: I investigate how LLMs can be used in psychotherapy research and practice.
 I build LLM applications for trialling different psychotherapy approaches as well as LLMs that can be used to provide psychotherapy feedback.